rockerbacon/modorganizer2-linux-installer/README.md

+# Mod Organizer 2 Linux Installer

+This project aims to installing Mod Organizer 2 instances on Linux as easy as possible.
+It does that by providing installers which automatically setup a working experience for the user.

 **This is a fork** of [rockerbacon's project](https://github.com/rockerbacon/modorganizer2-linux-installer).

 What started as a desire for Cyberpunk 2077 support post-archive grew into a full continuation of the project, keeping *everything* up to date including bug fixes and adding support for more games.